mf-luder/flactrack/README.md

     sudo rm /usr/local/bin/flactrack

-I intend to write an .ebuild so that Gentoo users can recieve updates via their package manager.
+Right now the sript is still being tested and is changing frequently, so check back often for updates.
+I intend to write an .ebuild so that Gentoo users can recieve updates via Portage.
 Check back soon for that.